LeOptix/Optix-DevHub/UPDATE-LOG.md

 **These need reviewing (have errors):**
 - Implemented update submitting: Submit a Pull Request or a Direct Commit with ease to the source repo.
 - Implemented project removing.
-- Improved error handling + Now some errors are named and documented (see https://optix.rf.gd/apps/devhome/errors).
+- Improved error handling + Now some errors are named and documented (see https://optix.rf.gd/apps/devhub/errors).
 ## Version 0.0.7
 - It's over.
 Finally.
 WE SWITCH TO JSON!
-Using `.optixData` was a non-sense.
+Using `.optixData` was a non-sense and a waste of time.
 - Project name safety
 - - Now you can't have two projects named the same.
 - - Unlike before, the project data won't be written until the project is created